toddfast/conga-mokol/README.md

 Mokol is a simple, extensible command-line interface (CLI) platform written in Java, and an ecosystem of plugins that provide commands for a variety of purposes.

 ### Purpose & Goals
 Sometimes you need a command-line.
 Mokol is intended to make writing command-line tools consistent and easy.
-Mokol's simple plugin architecture lets developers quickly create and deploy new commands quickly.
+Mokol's simple plugin architecture lets developers create and deploy new commands quickly.

 Mokol evolved from internal command-line tools we were building at Conga.
 After a point, it made sense to factor out the infrastructure and refactor all the tools as plugins.
 A further benefit of this approach is that it allows an ecosystem to evolve around our work.